~/aurora-watch SPACE WEATHER LIVE 00:00:00 apps ← about me

 The photography calculator gives camera settings for the current Kp level.
 Aurora brightness varies enormously — a faint Kp 2 display needs ISO 3200 and 25-second exposures, while a violent G5 storm can be captured at ISO 400.
 The 500 Rule limits shutter speed to 500÷focal_length seconds before star trailing becomes visible.
 Always shoot in RAW, use manual focus set to infinity, and pre-focus in daylight or on a bright star before the display begins.

-FAQ — Aurora Now: Kp Index, IMF Bz, NOAA Ovation & Aurora Visibility
+FAQ — Aurora Forecast: Northern Lights Tonight, Kp Index, NOAA Ovation & Visibility

 Frequently Asked Questions — Aurora Now